MdKaramatHussain/pixelTechTask/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

 In this project I used react-native-reanimated-carousel liberary for carousel effect

+There is a seperate Screenshoot folder under assets which store the screenshoot of sliders